-As part of the leadership team of the school, Mrs E Swan (deputy headteacher) has been appointed as Inclusion Leader and is responsible for ensuring that the needs of all students at all levels and abilities will be catered for.
+As part of the leadership team of the school, Miss Marsden (Assistant Designated Safeguarding Lead) has been appointed as Inclusion Leader, and along with Miss Howes (Pastoral Officer) and Miss Coles (Pastoral Assistant) is responsible for ensuring that the needs of all students at all levels and abilities will be catered for.
 She is the school’s SENCO and also champions the needs of able, gifted and talented youngsters and students with other needs.
-She leads a team of Higher Level Teaching Assistants and Teaching Assistants.
+She leads a team of Higher Level Teaching Assistants.
 Specially adapted facilities in the physical environment, including adapted furniture in specialist subjects (such as Science, Food Tech, etc.) ensure that those students with physical disabilities can access learning.

 In order to promote and ensure inclusion, all our outstanding teachers have been recruited with inclusion in mind.
 They have applied to work with us because of our inclusive ethos and have extensive experience in inclusion in state education.
 The commitment of each and every staff member to inclusion has been rigorously tested at interview.
 We have provided more Professional Development Days for our staff than would normally be expected (10 instead of 5).
 This is purposely designed to ensure the necessary time for the training of our staff to meet the specific needs of the students in our school.
 As part of a wider Trust, Saxmundham Free School staff will set up links between schools to share the experience, expertise and good practice of our staff and to tap into qualifications across our network for the benefit of our students.